dotnet/dotnet-docker/samples/build-for-a-platform.md

 Our approach results in always running the SDK natively and then relying on the `--platform` value to pick the architecture of the final tag.
 We also use this information to correctly build the app for a specific architecture (which can be an important optimization).

+This pattern requires the .NET 7.0.300 SDK.
+The various combinations of `-a` and `$TARGETARCH` were previously not supported.

 ## Inspecting container images

 You can inspect an image with `docker inspect` to determine OS and architecture target.